 “Most individuals want to make a difference, especially top technical talent,” said Tim Wasserman from IPS Learning during his presentation at the PMI Global Congress EMEA in London last month.
 He shared survey results that show that in order to feel engaged at work individuals are looking for:

-Disruptive technologies and changing business priorities make it harder for employees to focus on their career in your company, because their working environment can feel unstable.
+Disruptive technologies and changing business priorities make it harder for employees to focus on their careers in your company because their working environment can feel unstable.
 Sometimes it’s difficult for businesses to offer those things that help their staff feel engaged like staff training.

 So how do you retain and engage your top employees when the business is changing?
 Tim Wasserman offered 6 tips to engage your employees.